Mr-Elliot-Alderson/Mr-Elliot-Alderson/README.md

 # Nice to have you here! <img src="wave.gif" width="30px" />
  <p align="left"> <img src="https://komarev.com/ghpvc/?username=mradityaalok" alt="mradityaalok" /> </p>

-I am Aditya Alok, you may 📞 me as **Alok**.
+I'm Aditya Alok, you may 📞 me as **Alok**.
 I am a 1️⃣5️⃣ years old student of 1️⃣1️⃣th grade, from 🇮🇳 India,currently preparing 🏋️ for one of the toughest examination 🧪 of my country,IIT-JEE.

 My 💕 is Computer Science and 🧬 life, Artificial intelligence .